exvim/exvim.github.io/index.md

 # Welcome to exVim

 exVim is a project to turn Vim into a nice programming environment.
-This project makes you possible to apply different Vim settings, plugin settings and even plugins by different projects.
+This project makes you possible to apply different Vim settings, plugin settings, even plugins for different projects.
 In this way, it makes Vim become the best IDE in the world!

 **WHAT EVEN COOL IS --- WE USE EXVIM DEVELOP EXVIM! (\\(-_-)/)**